Backed into a corner, Vladimir Putin is lashing out with huge repercussions

 China and India, significant economic and military powers, had hitherto avoided condemning Moscow over the conflict and indeed had weakened international sanctions by buying discounted Russian oil.
 Their change of stance was held up by the West as a highly damaging erosion of support which could drive the Kremlin to accept that a military victory was no longer possible and seek a ceasefire.

-President Putin was emollient in his response to the strictures at a summit in Uzbekistan, telling prime minister Modi that “we will do our best to stop this [the war] as soon as possible” and address “the concerns that you express.”
-He told president Xi that he understood “your questions and concerns” about the war.
+President Putin was emollient in his response to the strictures at a summit in Uzbekistan, telling Prime Minister Modi that “we will do our best to stop this [the war] as soon as possible” and address “the concerns that you express”.
+He told President Xi that he understood “your questions and concerns” about the war.

 On Tuesday, Recep Tayyip Erdogan declared that Putin was seeking an end to the conflict and a “significant step” was on the horizon to achieve this.
 The Turkish president said Putin “is actually showing me that he's willing to end this as soon as possible ... because the way things are going right now are quite problematic."

-Twenty-four hours later, Putin had ordered a partial mobilisation or reserves for his “special military operation” with defence minister Sergei Shoigu adding that 300,000 Russians with combat experience will now be called up to fight.
+Twenty-four hours later, Putin had ordered a partial mobilisation of reserves for his “special military operation”, with defence minister Sergei Shoigu adding that 300,000 Russians with combat experience will now be called up to fight.

 Putin also used some of the most incendiary language to date since he sent his troops into Ukraine, raising the prospect of nuclear strikes.
-“If the territorial integrity of our country is threatened, to Russia and our people, we will use all means we have,” he said.
-“This is not a bluff...
+“When the territorial integrity of our country is threatened, we, of course, will use all the means at our disposal to protect Russia and our people”, he said.
+“This is not a bluff ...
 Those who try to blackmail us with nuclear weapons should know that the prevailing winds can turn in their direction.”

 Putin and his supporters blame the West for introducing the nuclear card over Ukraine.
 But the threats of nuclear strikes have all come from hawks in Moscow.
-The latest was from Margarita Simoyan, editor-in-chief of the state-owned broadcaster RT who said: “Judging by what is happening and what is about to happen, this week marks either the threshold of our imminent victory or the threshold of a nuclear war.
+The latest was from Margarita Simonyan, editor-in-chief of the state-owned broadcaster RT who said: “Judging by what is happening and what is about to happen, this week marks either the threshold of our imminent victory or the threshold of a nuclear war.
 I can’t see any third option.”

 By “what is about to happen,” Ms Simoyan was talking about the situation on the ground, the sweeping gains made in the current Ukrainian offensive, the Russian reverses which President Erdogan has referred to as “ problematic.”